alam-faisal/alam-faisal.github.io/_posts/2025-05-22-hamming-code.md

 where $X$ is the codespace and $\lvert\cdot\rvert_H$ is the Hamming weight.
 In the second line we used the fact that the difference of two codewords is also a codeword, and in the last line we used the fact that the minimum Hamming weight of a row in $G$ is 3.

-## Threshold
+## Break-even

 Suppose each bit has some probability of flipping.
 This is called the physical error rate.
 Consider building a $[[7,4,3]]$ Hamming code from such bits.
 For low physical error rate, we will only ever see single bit flips, which the Hamming code can correct.
 However, as the physical error rate increases, more and more bits begin flipping simultaneously, and the error correction cycle fails.
 The rate at which error correction fails is called the logical error rate.
 As the physical error rate increase, at some point our encoding makes matters worse rather than better.

-We can study the threshold below which the encoding is helpful by simulating the error correction protocol:
+We can study the break-even below which the encoding is helpful by simulating the error correction protocol:

 ```python
 def cycle(x, p):